alvin-shi/interest-calculator/README.md

 # Interest Calculator

+A simple CLI to be used to calculate the final balance of a term deposit

 ### Requirements
 This project was developed with Node.js `v20.17.0`.
 To install node, you can use `fnm`.
 Alternatively, you can use the provided `Dockerfile`.